-BEST SLIME ACTIVATOR LIST FOR MAKING HOMEMADE SLIME WITH KIDS!
+BEST SLIME ACTIVATORS FOR MAKING SLIME!

-What’s the science behind the slime?
-The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl-acetate) glue and forms this cool stretchy substance.
-This is called cross linking!
+Slime forms when the borate ions in the slime activator (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl acetate) glue and forms this cool stretchy substance.
+This is called cross-linking!

 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
 These molecules with flow past one another keeping the glue in a liquid state.
 Until…